DIRACGrid/DIRAC/docs/source/index.rst

 DIRAC Documentation
 ===================

-The DIRAC project is a complete Grid solution for one, or more than one community of users that need to exploit distributed, heterogeneous resources.
+The DIRAC interware is a complete Grid solution for one, or more than one community of users that need to exploit distributed, heterogeneous resources.

 DIRAC forms a layer between a community and various compute resources to allow optimized, transparent and reliable usage.